Key Takeaways

 Optical metrology offers a range of advantages:

-• High Precision: Optical methods provide highly accurate measurements, ideal for applications demanding precision.
+- High Precision: Optical methods provide highly precise measurements, ideal for applications demanding precision.

 At Avantier, we employ our state-of-the-art metrology equipment to thoroughly test every component and assembly before it leaves our factory.
 Our advanced tools include the Zygo Verifire Interferometer, which provides precise readings of surface accuracy, surface form, and the transmitted wavefront of optical components and assemblies.
 Additionally, our Trioptics MTF test stations enable comprehensive infrared wavelength MTF measurements, both off-axis and on-axis, for high-precision lenses.